gigaSproule/swagger-gradle-plugin/README.md

 This enables your Swagger-annotated project to generate **Swagger specs** and **customizable, templated static documents** during the gradle build phase.
 Unlike swagger-core, swagger-gradle-plugin does not actively serve the spec with the rest of the application; it generates the spec as a build artifact to be used in downstream Swagger tooling.

-N.B This plugin is tested against the oldest and latest of each major Gradle version from 3.2 onwards.
-The reason for 3.2 is that it's the first that supports Kotlin therefore keeping tests simpler.
+N.B This plugin is tested against the latest of each major Gradle version from 3.x onwards and the earliest of the current major release.
+The reason for 3.x, is that 3.2 was the first that supported Kotlin, therefore keeping tests simpler.
 This does _not_ mean that this plugin won't work with earlier versions, just your mileage may vary.

 # Features